oparvizi/Statistics/MetaAnalysis.md

         Good meta- analysis?
             • The meta- analysis has a clear question
             • All relevant evidence has been gathered
-            • T he individual study estimates have been evaluated to ensure that studies are sufficiently similar to be pooled
+            • The individual study estimates have been evaluated to ensure that studies are sufficiently similar to be pooled
             • Publication bias has been considered and addressed as appropriate
-            • T he data have been suitably analysed and presented with a clear description of how the meta- analysis was conducted in accordance with the PRISMA guidelines
+            • The data have been suitably analysed and presented with a clear description of how the meta- analysis was conducted in accordance with the PRISMA guidelines
         Sample size for meta- analysis:
             • The number of studies in a meta- analysis obviously varies according to what research has been previously conducted in a specific area
-            • T he greater the number of studies, the greater the precision of the pooled estimate in a meta- analysis
+            • The greater the number of studies, the greater the precision of the pooled estimate in a meta- analysis
-            • T he most important issue is that the studies represent the totality of evidence to provide an unbiased overall estimate
+            • The most important issue is that the studies represent the totality of evidence to provide an unbiased overall estimate
             • It may be perfectly reasonable to pool just three or four studies if they are all that exist

                                         A large meta- analysis that obtains only a subset of all studies because